If you are having trouble getting the forms to download outside of your web browser please read these instructions here.

 Determination of Human Research (PDF)

 The Determination of Human Research form should be used when it is unclear if the proposed activities require review by an Institutional Review Board (IRB).
+To provide additional assistance on whether the proposed study needs IRB review, review our guidance on What is Human Research.
 If the proposed study clearly is Human Research, do not complete this form!
 Instead, please submit the appropriate application for review and approval by the IRB.
 The Human Subjects Protection Program will provide a written determination which can be used to provide sponsors, collaborators, journal editors, and others with verification from an impartial source as to whether or not the proposed activities require IRB approval.

 Application for Human Research (PDF)

 Application for review of a proposed study involving collection of data from or interaction with human subjects, study involving existing records review, data abstraction, and analysis and requests that IRB oversight be deferred to a non-University of Arizona IRB. *Please note, the List of Research Personnel form (below) is required with this application submission.

 Request for University of Arizona Human Research Site Authorization (RedCap)